srhr17/SpotLight-Collect/README.md

 You can set your desktop background as slideshow of images from the custom folder.😉

-PS : Paste this file in startup folder,so it runs automatically everytime you login.
+PS : Paste this file in startup folder,so it runs automatically everytime you login!!